Sunday, November 30, 2014

 Eventually the narrative reaches the second turning point in "Lady Hitchhiker".
 I came up with the riff early in the month, and originally intended the song to be more of a subversive, sultry number.
 It wasn't until I was finalizing lyrics that I realized that the titular hitchhiker could serve as the catalyst for the bus driver's loneliness.
 To that end, I added Spanish guitar help give the track a more melancholy tone.
 The driver's turn of events causes him to want "To Go Home", as his initial road trip excitement has worn off.
 To make the singing sound as laid back as possible, I recorded at a slightly slower tempo, then time-squashed the vocals to the correct BPM.
 The unusual synth sound in this song came about as I was wracking my brain over what to add to the arrangement: somewhere outside my window a toy siren went off that swooped up and down in pitch.
 This inspired me add a Theremin-like instrument to the song.

 Wrapping up the concept is a suite of tracks regarding the bus driver arriving home.
 "The Audience" shows the rush that comes with fame, as his fun escape made him a local celebrity.
 Soon afterward however, the protagonist realizes his fifteen minutes of fame are up in "Yesterday's News".
 The album ends with the bus driver reconciling with the people of his home town.
 "Passenger Stories" tells the tales of two characters: one is a generous elderly woman, the other a greedy politician.
 Both people end up as riders on the protagonist's bus.
-The song also reveals that if the driver had not returned to his everyday existence, he never would have met the love of his life.
+The song also reveals that if the driver had not returned to his everyday existence, he never would have ended up with the love of his life.
 As I look back at this completed album and head back to my day job, I wonder what may be waiting for me.

 No comments: